pydio/pydio-doc-admin-guide/3_connecting_your_users/2_sso/4_ED_binding_to_ldap_advanced.md

 - **Fake memberOf Attribute:** `memberuid`
 - **Fake memberOf Attribute Format:** `uid`

-## Policy fine-tuning
+## Fine-tuning

-As explained in the introduction, and due to the Master/Slave model of the integration, we strongly advise you to perform following fine tuning of your instance.
+As explained in the introduction, and due to the Master/Slave model of the integration, we strongly advise you to perform following fine-tuning on your instance.

 ### Remove My Account button

-The easiest way to prevent LDAP-defined users to change information that are defined in your external directory(ies), is to define a system wide rule that will disable the `My Account` button for the relevant users.
+The easiest way to prevent LDAP-defined users to change information that are defined in your external directory(ies), is to define a system-wide rule that will disable the `My Account` button for the relevant users.
 This is achieved easily:

 - As an admin user, go to: `Cells Console >> Identity management >> People`,
 - Open for edit the parent group of your LDAP users,
 - Open the `Application Parameters` page,
-- In the upper right corner, choose the `All Workspaces` option from the `Add for...` drop down list,
+- In the upper-right corner, choose the `All Workspaces` option from the `Add for...` drop down list,
 - Search for the `My Account` action of the `action.user` category by simply typing `my account` in the quick search field, and select it,
 - Ensure the MyAccount toggle is turned off.